MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/5-policy.md

 Azure Arc centralizes and streamlines management by leveraging a range of Azure services, such as Azure Policy.
 With Azure Policy, companies like Contoso can enforce uniform governance rules across all of their Azure Arc enabled Kubernetes estate and detect any instances of non-compliance with organizational standards.
-In this unit you'll learn what is Azure Policy for Kubernetes and how to implement it.<!--Marcin: I added this sentence, ok?-->
+In this unit you'll learn what is Azure Policy for Kubernetes and how to implement it.

 ## What is Azure Policy?